data-lessons/library-git-DEPRECATED/Git_lesson.md

     hello world
 ~~~

 This shows us the two commits we have made and shows the messages we wrote.
-It is important that we try to use meangiful commit messages when we make changes.
+It is important that we try to use meaningful commit messages when we make changes.
 This is especially important when we are working with other people who might not be able to guess as easily what our short cryptic messages might refer too.

 We might get a lit bit lonely working away on our own and want to work with other people.
 Before we get to that, it is worth learning one more command. **git pull**

 We can try to see how this works by making changes on the GitHub website and then 'pulling' them on to our computer.

-Let's go to our respository.
+Let's go to our repository.
 We can see our txt file and make changes.
 However, you may have noticed only our first change is there.
 This is because we didn't push our last commit yet.
 This might seem like a mistake in design but it is often useful to make a lot of commits for small changes so you are able to make careful revisions later and you don't necessarily want to push all these changes one by one.

 Let's go back and push our changes